hippiehunter/dblbook/src/common/primitives.md

 # Primitive  Types
+`Matt's currently reviewing.
+Comments/changes are in flux`

-In DBL, weakly typed descriptor types like alpha, decimal, implied decimal and integer are not bound by strict data type constraints.
-This wasn't really done on purpose.
-It would be more accurate to say that in the days of single pass compilers and very limited memory it was not possible to enforce strong typing.
-This weak typing means that variables declared with these types can be assigned a range of values or even manipulated in ways typically restricted in strongly-typed systems.
-However, while this allows very old applications to move forward without significant costly refactoring, it increases the risk of type-related errors, necessitating a more cautious and thorough approach to debugging and data handling.
-It's possible to tell the modern DBL compiler to enforce strong typing but it requires well organized projects an a few compiler switches to be set.
+In DBL, weakly typed descriptor types`**do they know what descriptor types are at this point?` like alpha, decimal, implied decimal, and integer are not bound by strict data type constraints.`**This sentence comes off as a tautology to me.
+How about something more like a definition?
+See (1) below.` This wasn't really done on purpose`...wasn't a conscious design decision`.
+It would be more accurate to say that it's the result of being developed in the days of single-pass compilers and very limited memory, where it was not possible to enforce strong typing.
+DBL's continuation with this weak typing means that variables declared with these types can be assigned a variety of values or even manipulated in ways that are typically restricted `"prevented"` in strongly-typed systems.
+While this enables very old applications to move forward without significant costly refactoring, it increases the risk of type-related errors, necessitating a more cautious and thorough approach to debugging and data handling.
+It is possible to tell the modern DBL compiler to enforce strong typing, but it requires well organized projects and a few compiler switches to be set.

+`(1) How about something like, "In DBL, some descriptor types are weakly typed--that is, they are not bound by strict data types constraints."`

-Consider an example where a routine is expecting an alpha parameter but a caller instead passes a decimal.
+Consider the following example, where a routine expects an alpha parameter, but a caller instead passes a decimal.
 In a strongly typed language, this would result in a compile-time error.
-Depending on your compiler switches, in Traditional DBL the compiler will allow that decimal to be passed in.
-At runtime there may be no ill effects but it will depend on what the value was.
-A negative number would result in a strange alpha while a positive number would look the same as if the caller of the routine had passed the correct type.
+However, with the right compiler switches set, the compiler for Traditional DBL will allow a decimal to be passed in.
+At runtime there may be no ill effects, depending on the value.
+A negative number would result in an unexpected alpha, while the result of a positive number would look as if the caller of the routine had passed the correct type.

 ```dbl
 proc